*** 20th Anniversary: 2003 to 2023 ***

 Barry's Response - Roger:

-First of all, I'm glad you appreciate my efforts.
-I doubt you've read all 200 of my pages, but you found the right one to contact me.
+First of all, thanks for appreciating my efforts. maybe you didn't read all 200 pages, but you found the right one.

 On this webpage, https://www.stuffintheair.com/meteorology-university-degree.html I give some detail about the program offered at the one I graduated from, University of Alberta.

-On these pages I tell about career choices, who I am, and other things to consider.
+Here I talk about career choices, who I am, and other stuff.

 https://www.stuffintheair.com/career-in-meteorology.html